kubeflow/pipelines/components/google-cloud/README.md

         """Creates a new video dataset and optionally imports data into dataset when"""

     VideoDatasetExportDataOp(...)
-        """Exports data to output dir to GCS."""
+        """Exports Video data to output dir to GCS."""

     VideoDatasetImportDataOp(...)
         """Upload data to existing managed dataset."""